xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2019-12-22-xmas-list-parser.md

     pChild
 ```

-This uses the `<|>` that was used for the Behaviour, but it also requires the `attempt` function before the first two parsers.
+This uses the `<|>` that was used for the `Behaviour`, but it also requires the `attempt` function before the first two parsers.
-This is because these parsers consume some of the input stream as they execute Without the `attempt` it would start on
+This is because these parsers consume some of the input stream as they execute.
+Without the `attempt` it would start on
-a Quantified Gift, then realise it is actually a single gift and have no way to go into the next choice.
+a quantified gift, then realise it is actually a single gift and have no way to go into the next choice.
 Using `attempt` allows the parser to "rewind" when it has a problem - like a quantified gift missing a `*`.

 If you want to see how this works, you need to decorate your parser functions with the `<!>` operator that is defined [here][9].
+This shows the steps the parser takes and allows you to see that it has "gone the wrong way".

 Finally a helper method called `parseInput` is used to parse the entire file: